CoreMedia/coremedia-studio-hub/documentation/Content-Creation.md

 ### Content Write Interceptors

 The postprocessing of newly created content is implemented using the existing content write interceptor framework.
-The Studio Hub searches for all matching write interceptors and executes a _ContentWriteRequest_ for them.
+The Content Hub searches for all matching write interceptors and executes a _ContentWriteRequest_ for them.
 Therefore all existing _ContentWriteInterceptor_ will be applied for these contents too.

 The default implementation for filling additional content properties for a connector item